 Yes, paraquat is dangerous.
-And exposure to the chemical does not only harm humans, but animals and the environment as well.
-In humans, different routes of exposure can cause damage to the body, but ingestion is the most likely to result in paraquat poisoning, long-term complications, and even death.
+Exposure to the chemical does not only harm humans, but animals and the environment as well.
+In humans, different routes of exposure can cause damage to the body, but ingestion is the most likely to result in paraquat poisoning.

 The lung is the target organ for paraquat toxicity, followed by the kidney.
 The weed killer is also poisonous to pets, birds, and even mammals.
 Accidental ingestion of concentrated solutions can also cause severe gastrointestinal distress in pets, such as abdominal pain, vomiting, and diarrhea.
 Evidence also exists that paraquat has delayed toxic effects, including death of birds and mammals.

 Paraquat can cause serious harm to the environment and aquatic water bodies.
 The chemical tends to persist in the environment and can potentially cause soil pollution.
 Reports also exist that there is presence of paraquat dichloride in certain bodies of water, where it can adversely affect aquatic organisms.

 According to the U.S. Centers for Disease Control and Prevention, in some parts of Asia, the Pacific Islands, and South and Central Americas, paraquat is also notorious as a tool for committing suicide.